-When it comes to location, the highest average paycheck ($85K annually) can be spotted in Washington, DC; Quantico, Va. (about $60K), Oceanside, Calif. ($55K), and San Diego, Calif. (around $55K) are the next top-paying cities.
-Approaching the lower end of the pay scale (at approximately $20K) is Camp Lejeune, N.C.
-By state, District of Columbia offers the highest pay at $89K per year.
+When it comes to location, the highest average paycheck (about $79K per year) can be spotted in Washington, DC; Quantico, Va. (approximately $60K), Oceanside, Calif. ($59K), and San Diego, Calif. ($52K) are the next top-paying cities.
+Those interested in increasing earning potential should avoid the city of Camp Lejeune, N.C. — at around $20K, salaries are some of the lowest in the country.
+U.S. Marine Corps workers in District of Columbia earn the most — $85K annually on average.

 Years of Experience